1 | Scarlet kingsnake |

 Location: eastern USA.

-A very close relative of the prairie kingsnake, but found only east of the Mississippi river.
-Mole kingsnakes (Lampropeltis rhombomaculata) reach a maximum of 119.4cm (76.2–101.6 cm is typical), and inhabit Virginia, North Carolina, South Carolina, and the Florida panhandle.
-This is another underground kingsnake, and they’re often uncovered by ploughs ripping up farmland.
-Pasture is a common hangout for the mole kingsnake, as are disused agricultural fields, spacious pine woodlands, and even fields within urban areas.
+Like the prairie kingsnake, this is a heavily underground-dwelling kingsnake, which is often uncovered by heavy ploughs ripping up farmland.
+Pastureland is a common hangout for the mole kingsnake, as are disused agricultural fields, spacious pine woodlands, and even fields within urban areas.

-Like the prairie kingsnake, their diet is mainly mammals.
-A 1979 study from the Carolinas found 12 prey from 6 mole kingsnake stomachs.
+Mole kingsnakes mainly prey on mammals, according to a 1979 study from the Carolinas, which found 12 prey from 6 individual snake stomachs.
 One was a fellow snake, the rough green snake.
-But the remaining 11 were mammals, one unidentified, and ten eastern meadow voles.
+But the remaining 11 prey were mammals: one unidentified, and ten eastern meadow voles.
 Mole kingsnakes are themselves swallowed greedily by eastern kingsnakes.

 7 | Speckled kingsnake |